Comment on page

 - 48% of performant games have a price between $10 and $20

-- Average price of all performant games is $18.00
+- The average price of all performant games is $18.00

-You will be blown away by how important the proper set of tags are to getting your game discovered.
+You will be blown away by how important the proper set of tags is to get your game discovered.
 Selecting a marketing partner with experience working with Steam is very important fortunately, basically every PC game goes to Steam so basically every professional marketing studio/firm will have some level of experience here.

 Follows are some quick tips to help you get started.

-- Avoid the over used and meaningless tags such as "Indie" ... this means nothing to the gamer, is basically never searched except for by fellow indies doing market research 🤪and even when people search it, its so flooded that your unlikely to be found in the noise.
+- Avoid the overused and meaningless tags such as "Indie" ... this means nothing to the gamer, and is never searched except for by fellow indies doing market research 🤪and even when people search it, it's so flooded that you are unlikely to be found in the noise.